Internationalization and Localization#

 And finally it publishes them.
 All those actions are carried out using helpers defined in

-jupyterlab-translate and the cookiecutter template.
+jupyterlab-translate and the package template.

 The workflows at play will be described next, in the order they are usually called.

 Automatic tasks are carried out through the jupyterlab-bot.
 To do that, that bot has access to the GitHub repository, the Crowdin project and all language packs projects on PyPI.